nikeedev/playlib/README.md

 ### Features

-**A npm package for making website games that implements Canvas API, and has many useful functions and classes.
+**A game engine making website games that implements Canvas API, and has many useful functions and classes.
 Will be added more functions and features further!**

 ### License